Sears Canada Oppression Class Action

 This case alleges that the payment of a $509 million extraordinary dividend by Sears Canada on December 6, 2013 was oppressive and contrary to the Canada Business Corporations Act (the “CBCA”).
 The claim seeks damages against Sears Canada Inc., its directors and its corporate parents, ESL Investments Inc. and Sears Holding Corporation for conduct contrary to the CBCA on behalf of operators of Sears Hometown Stores.

 On June 22, 2017, Sears Canada filed for creditor protection under the Companies’ Creditors Arrangement Act (the “CCAA”), staying the action against Sears Canada and its directors.
-Class counsel is seeking to lift the stay.
-The claim against ESL Investments Inc. and Sears Holding Corporation continues.
+The stay against the directors has since been lifted by the CCAA judge.
+Sears Holding Corporation filed for Chapter 11 bankruptcy protection in the US, staying the action against Sears Holding Corporation.
+Accordingly, the claim against its directors and ESL Investments Inc. continues.

 Sears Canada Oppression Updates